 Drink at least ½L at each meal and 3L during the day when in the wilderness.
 Your goal in a wilderness trip or survival situation must be to stay hydrated at all times.
 Remember your body does not absorb all of the water you drink unless severely dehydrated.
 300ml of water is sent to the urinary and digestive tract for each 1L consumed.
 500ml is sent to the urinary and digestive tract when you consume caffeinated beverages, such as coffee.
 This is an important consideration especially in winter when we tend to consume more caffeinated beverages.

 Don't take chances with hydration.
 Do not ration your water; it is better inside you than in your canteen or thermos.
 Push yourself to drink as much water as you can while on a wilderness trip or while stranded in the wilderness in a survival situation.
 Many survival situations can be made much less demanding on your body by simply keeping hydrated.
 Make keeping hydrated part of your daily routine.
-If possible drink 4L to 6L of Water or other liquids each day while on a wilderness trip or in a survival situation.
+If possible drink 4L of Water or other liquids each day while on a wilderness trip or in a survival situation.